 2. Consider a foldaway bed.
 Go for a convertible sofa that doubles up as a bed.
 Blow-up beds are also good alternatives as they are surprisingly comfy now, protentially even more so than a sofa bed which as we all know can be a bit lumpy, depending on the quality of the mattress.

 3. Multi-function is your friend.
-Of course, not everyone has the cash for a remodel, or access to an architect, like the residents of this tiny apartment in the image above, but you get the idea.
+Of course, not everyone has the cash for a remodel, or access to an architect, like the residents of the tiny apartment in the image above, but you get the idea.
 Make your as many of your pieces multi-functional as possible.

 4. Seek out spots to turn into storage space.
 You can never have enough.
 So stash your stuff away in cupboards, like in this apartment located on the left bank.
 The owner had the cupboards specially made to fit into the alcove.